Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 • Dialectical Behaviour Therapy (DBT) frameworks

 Currently, little is known about effective treatments and interventions and the course of illness for individuals who develop ARFID.
 There is a lack of systematic data on the dietary characteristics of the disorder.
-Other unknown factors ARFID’s impact on pregnancy, how transgender and non-binary people are affected and whether or not ARFID presents as a risk factor for later-onset eating disorders.
+Other unknown factors include ARFID’s impact on pregnancy, how transgender and non-binary people are affected and whether or not ARFID presents as a risk factor for later-onset eating disorders.
 There is not enough research to determine the extent to which ‘picky eating’ may play a role in the experiences of children or adults with ARFID.
+Whether gastrointestinal issues and esophageal diseases are a risk factor or coincide with ARFID is not yet clear.

 ARFID – Bodywhys Webinar